OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos_vmware.rst

 It is time to launch our first VM.
 Let's use one of the pre created appliances found in the `marketplace <http://marketplace.c12g.com/>`__.

 Logged in as “oneadmin”, go to the Marketplace tab in Sunstone (in the left menu), and select the “ttylinux-VMware” row.
-Click on the “Import to local infrastructure” button in the upper right, and set the new image a name (use “ttylinux - VMware”) and place it in the “VMwareImages” datastore.
+Click on the “Import to local infrastructure” button in the upper right, and set the new image a name (use “ttylinux - VMware”) and place it in the “default” datastore.
 If you go to the Virtual Resources/Image tab, you will see that the new Image will eventually change its status from ``LOCKED`` to ``READY``.

 Now we need to create a template that uses this image.
 Go to the Virtual Resources/Templates tab, click on ”+” and follow the wizard, or use the “Advanced mode” tab of the wizard to paste the following: